almugabo/openalex_qa/coverage/inconsistencies_in_venue_data.md

 # Addressing Inconsistencies in OpenAlex venue data

+*A contribution to the assessment and improvement of data quality in OpenAlex*

 ## 1. Motivation
 OpenAlex inherited from MAG a dataset with only about 50k “venues” disambiguated.
 It has done tremendous job in: